 Here’s a step-by-step guide to winding the bobbin, threading the needle, and sewing a straight line on Michley’s mini sewing machine.
 It is 100% more helpful than the machine’s instruction manual.
 Enjoy!

 The Michley LSS-202 is a practical travel sized sewing machine that will spare you hours of hand sewing if used correctly.
-However, if you are a new to sewing machines, it will take a lot of learning to get the hang of this machine.
-Also, bear in mind that it operates very similarly to old school manual sewing machines, so if you have a friend or a grandma that knows how one works, the learning curve would be quite short.
+However, if you are new to sewing machines, it will take a lot of learning to get the hang of this machine.
+Also, bear in mind that it operates very similarly to old-school manual sewing machines, so if you have a friend or a grandma that knows how one works, the learning curve would be quite short.
 We highly recommend this no-frills mini machine for DIY work and small repairs.
 You won’t be disappointed!
 Have you tried the LSS-202?
 Share your experience in the comments below.